|10.17.2014||Fall Break Programs (2014)|

 Franklin Spring Semester (Psychology emphasis!)Undergraduate / Spring / Franklin College | College of Education

-The newly revamped Franklin College Spring Semester program offers students a broad variety of core curriculum and major requirements utilizing the unique culture and natural wonders of Costa Rica, emphasizing Latin American content throughout its coursework in history, sociology, women's studies, and biology; beginning through advanced levels of Spanish; and three upper-level PSYC requirements necessary for all Psychology majors to take!
+The newly revamped Franklin College Spring Semester program offers students a broad variety of core curriculum and major requirements utilizing the unique culture and natural wonders of Costa Rica, emphasizing Latin American content throughout its coursework in physical education, sociology, ecology, and biology; beginning through advanced levels of Spanish; and three upper-level PSYC requirements necessary for all Psychology majors!
 All levels of students and a wide variety of majors, however, are strongly encouraged to apply.
 After all, all Franklin students will need these core credits!

-Beyond their in-country travels and campus lodging, students will engage in language and cultural immersion through extended homestays with Costa Rican families and excursions to the southeastern Caribbean coast where you'll study amongst the indigenous BriBri culture, in addition to many other immersion activities such as dancing lessons, pick-up soccer, guest lectures from local authorities and scholars, natural history hikes, and more.
+Beyond their in-country travels and campus lodging, students will engage in language and cultural immersion through extended homestays with Costa Rican families and excursions to the southeastern Caribbean coast where you'll study amongst the indigenous BriBri culture, in addition to many other activities like dancing lessons, pick-up soccer, guest lectures from local scholars, natural history hikes, and more.
 You'll also spend a week studying primate behavior along the Osa Peninsula.

-This spring semester abroad includes an incredible variety of educational activities and excursions:
+This spring semester abroad includes an immense variety of educational excursions:

 - Hikes through the world famous Monteverde Cloud Forest Reserve as well as the on-campus Camino Real trails.

 - Participation in the UGA Costa Rica Carbon Offset reforestation project.